cinnData/DataSci/[DS-03] NumPy and Pandas.md

 Out[18]: RangeIndex(start=0, stop=5, step=1)
 ```

 Instead of an array, a list can be used to provide the values of a series.
 In the list, the items can have different type, but Pandas converts them to a common type, as shown in the following example.
-Here, instead of leting Python to create an index automatically, as a `RangeIndex`, I specify an index directly:
+Here, instead of letting the Python kernel to create an index automatically, as a `RangeIndex`, we specify an index directly:

 ```
 s2 = pd.Series([1, 5, 'Messi'], index = ['a', 'b', 'c'])